How many people have experienced reading the Bible, or trying to read the Bible, before “becoming a Christian”? I did.

-We have only to compare to ourselves – other people with limited perspectives as our own!
+We have only to compare to ourselves – other people with limited perspectives in common!

-And if there be a God of this incredibly vast universe, this God would have to be greater still.
+If there be a God of this incredibly vast universe, this God would have to be greater still.
 He would have to be “other” than the universe to have created it.
 Things don’t create themselves.
-This material universe filled with matter and space and existing in time would have to have been created by a timeless, space-less, matter-less (immaterial) God who exists on a “plane” other, outside of and beyond the material world we live in.
+This material universe filled with matter and space and existing in time would have to have been created by a timeless, space-less, matter-less (immaterial) God who exists on a “plane” or realm or dimension other, outside of, and beyond the material world we live in.

-The words and thoughts we have to define what that other existence might be like are wholly inadequate to describe it because it is completely other than anything we know.
-We can only describe it in terms of our existence bounded by time, space and matter, yet we have some sense of something beyond, like prisoner who spent his whole life in a small cell, who sees the sunlight streaming in through the bars of the window above him, but has never seen the sun.
+The words and thoughts we have to define what that other existence might be like are wholly inadequate to describe it because it is completely unfamiliar to us.
+We can only describe it in terms of our experience that is bounded by time, space and matter.

 So what does this have to do with reading the Bible?

-I realized as I read it in that World Religion class in college that, if God did exist, He would have to reveal Himself to us.
+I realized as I read the Bible for the first time in that World Religion class in college that, if God did exist, He would have to reveal Himself to us.
 We could not reason or research or experiment our way to knowledge of God.
 That would be like trying to find a painter in the canvass of a painting.

 God would have to reveal Himself to us.

 And, if God made us, He would know how to communicate Himself to us in a way that we could understand.
-In my experience, I have learned this to be true.
-What’s your story?
+I sensed this “possibility” as I read the Bible for the first time.

-Mine is that I tried to find the truth in everything I read.
-I tried to find God in it.
+My backstory is that I tried to find the truth in everything I read.
+I tried to find God or what reality there might be in everything.
 From the Bhagavad-Gita to the Bible, I looked for evidence of truth and evidence for God – whatever “God” or truth might look like.

 I understood it, as I understood anything I read, but there was some “code” or meaning there that escaped me.
 It made me squirm a bit.
-It seemed to reflect myself back to me, and it was unflattering.
-That isn’t even the right word.
+It seemed to reflect myself back to me, and what I saw was not flattering….

 But the class ended, and I went on with my life.
 The following summer I came into contact with many people who were “Christians” – born again believers.
 They “witnessed” to me, telling me about what God was doing in their lives, as if they knew God.
 I was drawn to them.
-I lapped it up like a thirsty puppy.
+I was intrigued.

-There was something real in these encounters with people who claimed to know God, and I was intrigued.
-I was more than intrigued.
+There was something real in these encounters with people who claimed to know God, and I wasn’t just intrigued intrigued.
 I was compelled.
 I wanted to know more.

 There were too many encounters that stick out in my mind to describe them all in a short blog post, but two were pivot points in my life.
-The first was with a charismatic Methodist insurance salesman, who listened patiently to my spiel (I was selling books), and then asked me a question that would change my life.
+The first was with a charismatic Methodist insurance salesman who listened patiently to my spiel (I was selling books), and then asked me a question that would change my life.
+He said,

 In the conversation that followed, I realized in my own heart that I didn’t measure up, but it wasn’t anything that he said.
 I just knew it.
-There wasn’t any reason that Jesus should let me in.
-But that realization wasn’t what changed my life.
+I knew there was no reason that Jesus should let me in, but that realization wasn’t what changed my life.

 He went on to say that God offers us free salvation so that no one can boast about it.
 We only need to believe it, to accept it, to confess our sins, ask for forgiveness and accept Jesus as the Savior and Lord of our lives.

-That lightness didn’t last long.
+That lightness didn’t last long, however.
 It wore off approximately when I knocked on the very next door and was rejected… again.
-But something was subtly different.
-I didn’t realize what at the time.
+Something was subtly different, however, but I didn’t realize what it was at the time.

 The second encounter was toward the end of my time selling books.
-It was a miserable existence, getting rejected nine times out of ten (though it felt like ten times out of ten!) sweating my way through a hot Arkansas summer.
-I also felt something new in my life that wasn’t there before, growing like a tender shoot.
+It was a miserable existence selling books: getting rejected nine times out of ten (though it felt like ten times out of ten!) and sweating my way through a hot Arkansas summer.
+I also felt something new in my life that wasn’t there before growing like a tender shoot.
 I was talking with God, and it seemed He was there with me.

-I was on the right road for all appearances, doing what I “should” be doings, but I was still lost.
+I was on the right road for all appearances, doing what I “should” be doing, but I was still lost.
 I didn’t know where I was going.